block/goose-mobile/README.md

 ## Contributing

 We welcome contributions to Goose Mobile!
-Whether you're fixing bugs, adding new features, improving documentation, or creating extensions, your efforts are greatly appreciated.
+Whether you're fixing bugs, adding new features, improving documentation, or creating extensions, your help is appreciated.

-Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on Block Open Source
+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on:
+- Setting up your development environment
+- Code style and standards
+- Submitting pull requests
+- Testing guidelines
+- Creating mobile MCP extensions

+Before contributing, please read through the guide to ensure your contributions align with the project's goals and standards.